Vasili III of Russia: Relations with Europe

 Unlike his son, Ivan IV, Vasili did not officially hold the title of tsar within Russia; however, externally, such as in diplomatic documents produced by and for the Holy Roman Empire, he would alternatively be called tsar, grand prince, or, as by Maximilian I, kayser.
 In this naming custom, as well as in using the double-headed eagle of the Byzantine Empire, Vasili continued practices begun by his father and predecessor, Ivan III.

 The seal and the introduction of Byzantine ceremonies and court etiquette seem to have been inspired by Vasili's mother Sophia Paleologue.
 Like his father, Vasili fought for recognition of the equality of the titles of tsar and emperor by other European monarchs.
 He achieved some success in 1514, when the Holy Roman Emperor implicitly recognized the Russians' insistence to be treated as an equal, whether this was by accident or by design.
 The letter by Maximilian I was later used by Peter the Great when he proclaimed himself as imperator of Russia.

 Family

 The Church of Ascension was built by Vasili III to commemorate the birth of his heir.

 By 1526 when he was 47 years old, Vasili had been married to Solomonia Saburova for over 20 years with no heir to his throne being produced.
 Conscious of her husband's disappointment, Solomonia tried to remedy this by consulting sorcerers and going on pilgrimages.
 When this proved unsuccessful, Vasili consulted the boyars, announcing that he did not trust his two brothers to handle Russia's affairs and forbade them to marry anyone.

 The boyars suggested that he take a new wife.
 A divorce due to wife sterility was unlawful, so he falsely accused her of witchcraft, and despite much opposition from the clergy, he divorced his barren wife, exiled her to a monastery, exiled the opposed clergy and soon married Princess Elena Glinskaya, the daughter of a Serbian princess and niece of his friend Michael Glinski.
 Not many of the boyars approved of his choice, as Elena was of Catholic upbringing.

 Vasili was so smitten that he defied Russian social norms and trimmed his beard to appear younger.
 After three days of matrimonial festivity, the couple consummated their marriage, though initially it appeared that Elena was as sterile as Solomonia.
-The Russian populace began to suspect this was a sign of God's disapproval of the marriage.
+The Russian nobility began to suspect this was a sign of God's disapproval of the marriage.
 However, to the great joy of Vasili and the populace, the new tsaritsa gave birth to a son, who would succeed him as Ivan IV.
 Three years later, a second son, Yuri, was born.
-According to a story, Solomonia Saburova also bore a son in the convent where she had been confined, just several months after the controversial divorce.

-He had three brothers: Yuri (born in 1480), Simeon (born in 1487) and Andrei (born in 1490), as well as five sisters: Elena (born and died in 1474), Feodosiya (born and died in 1475), another Elena (born 1476), another Feodosiya (born 1485) and Eudoxia (born 1492).
+Vasily III had three brothers: Yuri (born in 1480), Simeon (born in 1487) and Andrei (born in 1490), as well as five sisters: Elena (born and died in 1474), Feodosiya (born and died in 1475), another Elena (born 1476), another Feodosiya (born 1485) and Eudoxia (born 1492).